Skip to main content

 <output-root>/<run_id>/

-This page describes the major artifact families a reviewer should expect to find in that folder.
+This page describes the major artifact families an operator or auditor should expect to find in that folder.

 Output structure at a glance